 Also, the time for payment is longer for bigger loans.
-So it is expected that if you take a bank credit for implementation of smaller photovoltaic plant (for example, about $50.000 \in$) the loan maturation would be 5-10 years and if you take a credit for financing of a loan for photovoltaic electrical plant with installed power (for example, around $500.000 \in$), the period for repayment would be from 10 to 15 years.
+So it is expected that if you take a bank credit for implementation of photovoltaic plant (about 5000 €) the loan maturation to be 5-10 years and if you take a credit for financing of a loan for photovoltaic electrical plant, the period for repayment would be from 10 to 15 years.

 The grace period is the time in which the borrower still has not started to repay the loan.
 But the commercial banks usually offer this possibility when the loan is bigger and long-term but not at the short-term loans.
 The reason why this mechanism exists is to overcome the period where the project has not generated profit yet.

 There are two types of grace periods.
 The first type is more common and refers only to the capital fund.
 During the grace period, the interest is paid to the lender but not the capital fund of the loan.
 In this way, after the expiration of the grace period the borrower owes the same amount of the capital fund as in the beginning.